The Chronicle Herald

-The paper's newsroom staff were locked out of work from January 2016 until August 2017.
-Herald management continued to publish using strikebreaker labour, and were accused by the union of refusing to bargain in good faith with the intention of union busting.

 History

 Early years

 Founded in 1874 as The Morning Herald, the paper quickly became one of Halifax's main newspapers.
 The same company also owned the Evening Mail, which was published in the afternoon.
 Its main competitors were the Chronicle in the morning, and the Star in the afternoon.
 By 1949 the papers had merged to become The Chronicle-Herald and Mail-Star respectively.